organic-chemistry/RepNano/README.md

 Usage (Older files : one fast5 file per read, before 2019)
 =============================

-This pipeline require additionnal installing steps to be done only once:
+This pipeline requires additionnal installing steps to be done only once:

 Additional installing steps
 ====